Have you heard the story of Grace Groner?

 What can we learn from this?

 It’s that investing isn’t about the price of a stock, even though investors are always picking stocks based on price.
-Investors forget that stocks are about owning part of a business.
-I mean, that’s what your shares are.
+They forget that stocks are about owning part of a business.
+That’s what your shares are.

 And if you buy and hold good businesses, even one good business like Abbott, for long enough periods of time, you can become wealthy.
 It’s how getting wealthy works.